ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/02-adt-stacks-and-queues.md

 their elements in order of arrival.
 In Britain, a line of people is called a "queue", and getting into line to wait for service is called "queuing up".
 Accountants have used queues since long before the existence of computers.
-They call a queue a "FIFO" list, which stands for "First-In, First-Out".
+They call a queue a "[FIFO]{.term}" list, which stands for "First-In, First-Out".

 ### Stacks